• Diversity, Inclusion, and Accessibility

 Consider this as you review contracts:

 • Work with legal counsel (if you will continue working with a non-conforming vendor) to address the incomplete conformance compliance in the contract.
-Note when the vendor intends to achieve full conformance by providing an “accessible by” date.
-Include penalties for failing to meet that deadline and language stating that your institution won’t renew the contract if the vendor fails to meet requirements.
+Note when the vendor intends to achieve full conformance; do this by providing an “accessible by” date.
+Include penalties for failing to meet that deadline and language stating your institution won’t renew the contract if the vendor fails to meet requirements.

 • Include indemnification language.
 Contractual indemnity clauses identify which party is responsible if a claim occurs.
 Appropriate language may vary by jurisdiction.

 • Assign someone to ensure all third-party contracts include the recommended language.
-This person usually works in the procurement office.
-Institutions with decentralized contractual procedures may need to create a more centralized process or train someone in each department to review contracts for the accessibility and indemnity provisions.
+This person usually works in the Procurement office.
+Institutions with decentralized contractual procedures may need to create a more centralized process or train someone in each department to review contracts for their accessibility and indemnity provisions.

 • Work with institutions and groups.
-If you have trouble getting a vendor to comply, work with similar institutions and refuse to use the company unless it provides accessibility.
+If you have trouble getting a vendor to comply, work with similar institutions and don’t use the company unless it provides accessibility.

 More From UE